eranamar-zz/eranamar.github.io/about.md

 permalink: /about/
 ---

+_This blog is not being maintained anymore.
+Thank you for reading._

 ### Which topics will be discussed in this blog?

 I will discuss topics related to Complexity, Probability theory, Deep Learning and Algorithms.
 Sometimes I will talk about Hypergraphs, cut-sparsifiers and other computer science stuff.
 I am assuming that the reader has a background in math & computer science at an undergraduate level.